Check the Site News page to keep up to date with the latest additions to the site.

 Computers

-The site was designed and tested on a Mac but has also been tested on a PC.
+The site was designed and tested on a Mac but has also been tested on PCs.

 Site Maintenance and Development

 The site is checked on a weekly basis and amended as necessary.
-The date on which amendments were made is stated at the bottom of each page ('year, month, day').
+The date when amendments were made is stated at the bottom of each page ('year, month, day').

 Credits